AlifhOfficial/Alifhv1/docs/Auth/ROUTING_IMPLEMENTATION.md

 ## Extending Routing

 If you add a new portal:
-1. Extend `ExtendedUser` and helpers in `routing.ts` with the new role flag.
+1. Extend `ExtendedUser` and helpers in `packages/shared/src/auth/routing.ts` with the new role flag.
 2. Update middleware guard logic (and redirect reason).
 3. Surface link(s) in `ProfileMenu` and relevant dashboard layout.
 4. Add coverage in `apps/web/src/lib/auth/__tests__/routing.test.ts`.